What is purer than nature and more natural than photography? What can be more charming than nature portrait photography?

 Techniques for nature portraits

 Let’s get a little bit technical and discuss some concepts.
 Try focusing the camera on your model and make the background blurred.
-This technique is named bokeh.
+This is called a “shallow depth of field” and the blurry background is known as bokeh.
+It’s one of the characteristics of a photo that will give it a more professional look.

 To achieve bokeh in an image, you have to use fast lenses and open the aperture as wide as you can.
 It will give you a perfect blurred background.